MicrosoftDocs/xamarin-docs/docs/ios/deploy-test/provisioning/fastlane/index.md

 ---

 # Introduction to fastlane for iOS

-_This guide introduces the various fastlane tools that can be used to code sign iOS applications_

 fastlane is an open source project, created to simplify the confusing and often tedious process of releasing iOS and Android apps.
 It comprises of several utilities that each handle a specific aspect of app release, such as: